 Two Ways to Form New Words

 Copyight © 2002 Sylvan Zaft.
-This is the 17th chapter of Esperanto: A Language for the Global Village.
+Here is the seventeenth chapter of Esperanto: A Language for the Global Village.
 You may make electronic copies and paper copies for your personal use, and you may freely distribute verbatim copies which include this notice provided that you do not charge for these copies.
 You may not post this material to any site.
 You are invited to insert links to this site.
-For any other use, including publication, you must first get my permission.
-I welcome any suggestions about how to improve this work.
-My address is email@example.com
+For any other use, including publication, you must first get permission.

 As we have seen, Zamenhof originally presented a vocabulary of about 1000 words as part of his plan for the language.
 He derived almost all of these words from major European languages.
 Unlike the authors of a number of other language projects, Zamenhof did not maintain any right to keep tight control over his creation.
 He did not arrogate to himself the right to decide which new words might enter the language and which words should be kept out of it.
 His idea was that the community of users would decide which proposed new words would be adopted and which would not.
 Those proposed new words which speakers and writers of Esperanto introduced and kept on using would take root in the language and become part of its regular vocabulary.
 The proposed new words which they did not continue to use would simply fall away.
 This is precisely the same process which goes on in other living languages.